w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 :::

 As the word suggests, system accounts are used by the system.
 They are used, for example, for the treasury, as storage of crowdloan funds, and nomination pools.
-Those accounts they will never issue an [extrinsic](./learn-extrinsics.md) since they are not accounts held by users and thus do not have key pair.
+These accounts will never issue an [extrinsic](./learn-extrinsics.md) since they are not accounts held by users and thus do not have key pair.